 Surely the colocation hosting provider sites you’re looking at have uninterruptible power supplies in place to keep the power flowing in the event of a localized outage.
 But if there’s an elongated outage, then having sufficient available fuel is going to become as important to your data center as it was for the citizens of Mad Max‘s dystopian Australia.

 Fuel tanks need to be refilled when outages outlast supplies on-hand, so it’s prudent to ask about the refueling agreements the data center has worked out and where they are on the list of local priorities.
+They can probably rope in a private supplier like Nelson Propane Gas to install monitoring systems on the tanks and also provide fuel for refilling when necessary.
 Hospitals and emergency services are going to get top priority, of course, but find out how much further down the list your data center is.

 Clean and Orderly